Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

       "memberId": "A1234567890"
     }

-A successful MV response from you will include member details similar to those below if the member exists and is valid for use.
+A successful MV response will include member details similar to those below if the member exists and is valid for use.
 You can return additional data to Applications on the LCP to enable them to offer personalized loyalty experiences to consumers (e.g. targeted offers).

     200 OK
     {